matthewmoto/atmega_a7105/notes/design_ideas.markdown

 multi-operation activities will require additional state maintenance, but it keeps the core library small so RAM doesn't get spent unless we absolutely need it.

+### Multiple Radios ###
+For some unforseen reason a microcontroller wants to run two independent nodes with two A7105 radio modules, it certainly can.
+However, there is one important thing to remember with the library.
+If the calling code does not specify a callback and uses operations on one Mesh node with the blocking interface, the other node will *NOT* process any radio traffic during that operation.
+In 99% of cases, this is bad.

+The solution is to specify your own finished() callbacks for any operations and call A7105_Mesh_Update() on both nodes in your main loop.
+This is the format used for the test harness used while developing this library.

 ### Calling A7105_Mesh_Update ###
 It's important to remember that, if you're using the non-blocking API for the Mesh, you'll need to regularly call A7105_Mesh_Update() to let the library shuffle packets around and complete operations.
 Of course, regularly should mean "whenever your code isn't actively